athiwatp/node-video-cms/README.md

-node-video-cmd is a Node.js video content management system allowing you to run your own video portal.
+node-video-cms is a Node.js video content management system allowing you to run your own video portal.

 Work in progress.
 ==============